 Our costume is based on the working clothes worn in the countryside from the Victorian era until the first World War.

 We practice at Park URC Palmer Park Avenue, at 8.15 pm on Tuesdays.
-In the summer we often dance with other groups so please check the events page or phone or email to check that we will be there.
+In the summer we often dance with other groups so please check the events page or contact us to check that we will be there.

-We have also danced at Oxford Folk Festival, Chippenham Folk Festival, Reading Waterfest, Diamond Jubilee Celebration at Mapledurham House, Stoke Row Steam Fair, Wallingford Bunkfest, and Düsseldorf, Reading's twin town.
+We have also danced at Oxford Folk Festival, Reading Bastille Day Celebrations, Chippenham Folk Festival, Reading Waterfest, Diamond Jubilee Celebration at Mapledurham House, Stoke Row Steam Fair, Wallingford Bunkfest, and Düsseldorf, Reading's twin town.

 We have been saddened to hear of the death of Jennifer Millest who was a founder member of our forerunner Reading Traditional & Step Dance Group